SAREC-Lab/sUAS-UseCases/README.md

 # Hazard Identification and Mitigation for Human-Drone Interactions

 The following hazards have been derived from a systematic study of publications reporting safety analyses techniques applied to the domain of small Unmanned Aerial Vehicles.

+### Hazard Types

 We have organized them into trees of related hazards.
 Our focus here is on exploring human-sUAS interaction hazards.

 For each identified human-sUAS interaction point, we explore four specific types of hazards:
 <br>:one: human initiated hazards (e.g., the pilot flies whilst inebriated, ignores regulations, and/or behaves in a reckless manner)